Beat the Devil (film): Production

+The movie was financed by the Woolf brothers, who had made The African Queen and Moulin Rogue with Huston.

 During the filming of Beat the Devil, Humphrey Bogart lost several of his teeth in a car accident.
 Peter Sellers, unknown internationally but with a talent for imitating voices, was hired to dub lines while Bogart was adjusting to the loss of his teeth and unable to speak clearly.

 Much of the film was shot at Ravello, above Italy's Amalfi Coast.
 The central piazza in front of the cathedral and various cafes around it are shown.
 Some scenes were also shot in nearby Atrani, including the pool area of the Hotel Convento Luna.

 Stephen Sondheim worked as a clapper boy on the film.